 - it must be submitted to a C-OSS by using PCS, including at least one PaP/RC section (for access to PCS, see1.8.1 and 4.2.5).
-Details are explained in the PCS User Manual http://cms.rne.eu/pcs/pcs-documentation/pcs-basics) - > it must cross at least one border on a corridor - it must comprise a train run from origin to destination, including PaP/RC sections on one or more corridors as well as, where applicable, feeder and/or outflow paths, on all of its running days.
+Details are explained in the PCS User Manual (https://rne.eu/it/rne-applications/pcs/documentation/), - > it must cross at least one border on a corridor. - it must comprise a train run from origin to destination, including PaP/RC sections on one or more corridors as well as, where applicable, feeder and/or outflow paths, on all of its running days.
 In certain cases, which are due to technical limitations of PCS, a request may have to be submitted in the form of more than one dossier.
-These specific cases are the following: - Different origin and/or destination depending on running day (But using identical PaP/RC capacity for at least one of the IMs for which capacity was requested). - Transshipment from one train onto different trains (or vice versa) because of infrastructure restrictions.

-The IM/AB specifically asks the applicant to split the request into two or more dossiers.
+These specific cases are the following: - Different origin and/or destination depending on running day (But using identical PaP/RC capacity for at least one of the IMs for which capacity was requested). - Transshipment from one train onto different trains (or vice versa) because of infrastructure restrictions. - The IM/AB specifically asks the applicant to split the request into two or more dossiers.